United-Codes/cloudofficeprint-python/README.md

 # Documentation

 The documentation for this SDK can be found inside the `docs/cloudofficeprint/` folder on [Github](https://github.com/United-Codes/cloudofficeprint-python).
+Open the index.html file in a browser.

 The documentation for Cloud Office Print can be found at the [Cloud Office Print docs](https://www.cloudofficeprint.com/docs/).